Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Introduction

 \section{Introduction}

 Compartmental systems refer to systems in which units, called compartments, interact with each other, and meanwhile obey the law of mass conservation.
 Such systems were first introduced in \cite{jacquez1972compartmental}.
-A more general introduction can be found in \cite{haddad2010nonnegative} and \cite{jacquez1993qualitative}.
+A more general introduction can be found in \cite{haddad2010nonnegative}.
 In many industrial systems with no interaction with the environment, the descriptor variables are not only non-negative but also their sum is non-increasing.
 For example, without the external supply, the total volume of material satisfies the law of mass conservation in a discrete-time compartmental flow model \cite{chang1977discrete}.
 Besides, the air traffic network can be divided into many air centers with conservative inflows and outflows\cite{deng2023event}.
 Similarly, the network that models the vehicles in the highway can also be modeled to be compartmental\cite{coogan2015compartmental}.
 Compartmental systems are a special kind of positive systems that can easily be implemented in reality.
+A classical tutorial on positive systems can be found in \cite{rantzer2018tutorial}.